compsult/MenuOptions/docs/source/Filters.rst

 Using a regular expression (RegExp) filter
 ------------------------------------------

-If your data is more varied, you can use RegExp Filters, like the one below:
+If your data is more varied, you can use RegExp `Filters <MenuParams.html#filters>`_, like the one below:

 .. code-block:: javascript